Lympstone: Early modern period

-In 1802, the Lord of the Manorship was formally bought by the 2nd Baron Heathfield.
-He was succeeded by his nephew, Thomas Trayton Fuller, who adopted the surnames Elliott and Drake.
-The Fuller-Elliott-Drake family would remain Lords of the Manor until 1938, with the death of Lady Seaton.
-With the threat of war looming, concerns over the inheritance of the manor were not considered, and claims by both her cousin and godson appear to have not led to any inheritance.
+Following subsequent inheritance, the estate passed to Anne Pollexfen-Drake, who married George Augustus Eliott, 1st Baron Heathfield in 1748.
+In 1802, the manor was formally purchased by the 2nd Baron Heathfield.
+He was succeeded by his nephew, Thomas Fuller-Eliott-Drake, who adopted the additional surnames Elliott and Drake.
+The Fuller-Eliott-Drake family remained lords of the manor until 1938, when the death of Lady Seaton left the succession unresolved and no effective inheritance was established.